Bitcoin Script vs Ladder Script

 | Governance treasury | Multisig only | multisig + output_check + weight_limit |

 Bitcoin Script works for simple signatures, timelocks, and hash locks.
-For everything else — vaults, rate limiting, covenants, PQ signatures, transaction introspection — it either can't do it or requires proposed opcodes that aren't activated.
+For everything else — vaults, rate limiting, covenants, PQ signatures, batching, transaction introspection, persistent state, paired UTXOs — it either can't do it, requires proposed opcodes that aren't activated, or needs fragile off-chain coordination.
 Ladder Script provides all of these as native, typed block types with bounded execution and deterministic evaluation.